secretGeek/today-i-learned-staging/css/select_by_attribute.md

 ...but there is no CSS selector based on content.
 You cannot for example use:

-	code[text-content='todo'] { background-color:yellow; }
+	code[text-content='todo'] { background-color:yellow; } // this does not work!

-So instead, I look at the situations where I want to use this technique, and decide that I only want to use it in a few very narrow cases...
+So, instead, I look at the situations where I want to use this technique, and decide that I only want to use it in a few very narrow cases...

 1. inside code tags
 2. where a specific short piece of text/content is present.